- What impacts your software development speed: Obvious and not-so-obvious things

 So how can you reap the benefits of Agile by using this methodology correctly and properly planning your project from the very beginning?

 Let me illustrate with a personal example.
-I’ve been the CEO of a web development company for over 15 years, and on one occasion, we came up with the idea of developing our product.
+I’ve been the CEO of a web development company for over 15 years.
+We came up with the idea of developing our product.
 So our team went ahead and started work on a travel service.
-We normally use Scrum while working with clients since it’s more convenient to report on results and deal with finances when there are two-week sprints, but for this project, we opted for Kanban because we had no external client to report and send invoices to.
+We normally use Scrum while working with clients since it’s more convenient to report on results and deal with finances when there are two-week sprints, but for this project we opted for Kanban because we had no external client to report and send invoices to.
 When we started building our MVP, we decided not to give estimates for tasks, but after a few months, I realized that a task with no estimate takes much longer to complete.
 Therefore, we returned to estimates and found that the process went faster.

-Each project is unique and what works for one, won’t always work for another.
+Each project is unique.
+What works for one, won’t always work for another.
 No one uses pure Scrum or Kanban, and you will always have to make some changes while keeping the basis of the methodology in question.

 And the key thing?
 Remember that the methodology itself doesn’t show you how to speed up development.
 Any mistakes made in project management can be difficult to spot, and so can be extremely costly as the project moves forward with fundamental issues causing constant delays.
 Therefore, the experienced, nuanced hand of a talented Project Manager (PM) is essential to success.